majkshkurti/r5-docker/INSTALL.md

 ### Stop Conveyal Analysis

-Closing the Conveyal Analysis tab in your browser or the terminal window won't actually stop the application, which will continue running in the background.
+Closing the Conveyal Analysis tab in your browser or the terminal window won't actually stop the application, which will continue to run in the background.
 This can unnecessarily use up your computer resources and we recommend that you stop Conveyal Analysis when you're not using it.

 1. Open Docker Desktop.
 2. Hover your mouse over `conveyal-analysis-docker`, you will see icons appear on the right.